thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 - Explain what props are.
 - Explain what state is.
 - Explain why props and state are important.
-- Use props and state to build a React component hierarchy.
+- Use props and state to build a component hierarchy with separate concerns.

 | Duration by yourself | Duration as a class |
 |----------------------|---------------------|